 Hyperacusis is a condition that causes a person to be unable to tolerate everyday noise levels without pain.
 This condition may be initiated by a disease, by an acoustic trauma event (loud noise exposure), or induced by certain drugs.
 See the American Academy of Otolaryngology's hyperacusis patient page for diagnosis and treatment details.

 Hyperacusis Research is the only non-profit dedicated to researching noise-induced pain, which is an under-recognized consequence of overexposure to noise.
 Please support us with your tax-deductable donation to help us fund biomedical research to relieve the pain and improve the quality of life for sufferers.

 Hyperacusis Research was excited to see the ABC News program 20/20 feature a segment on hyperacusis and noise-induced pain.
-The show, anchored by Elizabeth Vargas, aired on Feb 7.
+The show, anchored by Elizabeth Vargas, aired on Feb 7 and on Aug 15.

 Hyperacusis Research worked with the producers as they prepared this show, and we are grateful to ABC News for taking an interest.